Meet the cast of Midsomer Murders series 20

 Who’s Marcia Jackson?
 Laurel’s greatest pal.
 She is a widow and lives alone.

 What else has Liz Fraser been in?
 The actress really died in 2018 on the age of 88, shortly after filming this episode.
-She was identified for enjoying a “blonde bimbo” within the Carry On motion pictures, and in Dad’s Military she performed Mrs Pike.
+She was recognized for taking part in a “blonde bimbo” within the Carry On films, and in Dad’s Military she performed Mrs Pike.
 Liz Fraser was additionally Bafta-nominated for 1959 film I’m All Proper Jack.

 Nick Hancock performs Phil Webster